Life is full of Deep Thoughts, without false assumptions and with more energy, we become more Authentic

 Some of it is taken up by sleep, some of it by previous commitments, but there is still plenty of time to get important work done.

 Obviously if you can, you want to set aside big chunks of time for working on the things that move you closer to your most important goals.
-But often there are little slivers of time throughout the day that are too small to engage in deep work.
-What should you do with them?

 I have at least three good answers but I think that one is the overwhelming winner.
 First, the honorable mentions: